lbarnes2/lbarnes-net/theatre.md

 ---
 layout: page
 title: Theatre
-permalink: /about/
+permalink: /theatre/
 order: 2
 ---
-## LIGHTING, SOUND AND MAKING THINGS HAPPEN
+## LIGHTING, SOUND, AND MAKING THINGS HAPPEN

 I've worked on a number of production in a variety of roles, including as Technical Stage Manager, Company Stage Manager, Chief LX and Production Manager.
 I have a wide range of experience in theatre lighting, sound, audiovisual and production management.

+- October 2017: _Sing Along ABBA Live_ at [Middleton Cheney Social Club](http://www.middletoncheney.org.uk/social-club.html) with [The Panto Bus](http://www.thepantobus.com).
+Production Manager (LX, Sound and AV).
+- July 2017: _Bath Dance College End of Year Showcase_ at the [Victoria Hall](http://victoriahallradstock.co.uk/) with [Bath Dance College](http://bathdancecollege.com/).
+Production Manager (LX and Sound).
+- July 2017: _The Phantom of the Opera_ at the [Dragonfly Theatre](http://www.writhlington.org.uk/extra-curricular/dragonfly-theatre/) with [Merriman Theatre Group](http://www.merrimantheatre.com/).
+Chief LX & Assistant Lighting Designer.
 - May 2017: _The Drowsy Chaperone_ at the [Rondo Theatre](http://www.rondotheatre.co.uk/) with [Merriman Productions](http://www.merrimantheatre.com/).
 Lighting Designer.
 - May 2017: _New Moves_ at the [Victoria Hall](http://victoriahallradstock.co.uk/) with [Bath Dance College](http://bathdancecollege.com/).
 Production Manager (LX and Sound).
 - May 2017: _Article Fifty Two_ at the [Victoria Hall](http://victoriahallradstock.co.uk/) with [Bath Dance College](http://bathdancecollege.com/).
 Production Manager (LX and Sound).